elibri/acts_as_elibri_product/README.md

 Gem designed to allow easy addition of eLibri based product to your application.

-Working under 1.8 version of Ruby.
+Working under 1.8, ree and 1.9.3 version of Ruby

 Usage guide: